Aaron Judge Player Props: Yankees vs. Guardians

 Aaron Judge At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 29th, and he is ninth in the league in slugging.
+- Among qualifying hitters, he ranks 23rd in batting average, while his on-base percentage ranks 36th and he is 16th in slugging.

-- Judge has picked up a hit in seven of 10 games this season, with multiple hits three times.
+- In 72.7% of his games this year (eight of 11), Judge has picked up at least one hit, and in four of those games (36.4%) he recorded at least two.

-- In five games this season (50.0%), Judge has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (45.5%), Judge has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this year (70.0%), including one multi-run game.
+- He has scored at least one run eight times this year (72.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.